 Takeaway: Utilities are a big part of your daily job.
 Don’t just think about maintaining them for a normal day, but also document how your facility would deal with a power outage or even a generator outage and what redundancies you have in place to ensure you can continue to care for patients.

 The organization has a system to track the location of patients sheltered on site during an emergency.
+This system includes documentation of the name and location of the receiving facility or alternate site in the event a patient is relocated during the emergency.

 Takeaway: Not only do you need a plan to track staff, but also patients in the event of an emergency.
 Organize who oversees this in each department to make sure you have your bases covered.